-We’ve been testing out the Robens Volcano tent stove, which has been great for keeping the tent warm and even cooking.
+We've been testing the Robens Volcano tent stove, which has been great for keeping the tent warm and cooking.

-Well, the guys over at Robens sent a review sample of their new Volcano stove that was introduced in 2015.
-It complements the Robens range of explorer tents such as the Robens Kiowa, Mescalero and Klondike.
+The guys at Robens sent a review sample of their new Volcano stove introduced in 2015.
+It complements the Robens range of explorer tents such as the Robens Kiowa, Mescalero, Chinook Ursa, and Klondike.

-The stove comes in a box complete with a very long flue, spark arrester, and heat shield to protect your tent.
+The stove comes in a box with ample flue, a spark arrester, and a heat shield to protect your tent.

-There’s no real assembly required, other than slotting the flue together, which is what you’d have to do each time you pitch your tent.
+There’s no real assembly required other than slotting the flue together, which you’d have to do each time you pitch your tent.

-If your tent is shorter than the flue, you don’t have to use all the sections of the flue, but the flue does need to be higher than the top of your tent.
+If your tent is shorter than the flue, you don’t have to use all the flue sections, but the flue does need to be higher than the top of your tent.

-On the end of the Robens flue, you place the spark arrester, which is used to prevent hot sparks coming out of the flue and putting a hole (or worse) in your tent.
+On the end of the Robens flue, you place the spark arrester to prevent hot sparks from coming out of the flue and put a hole (or worse) in your tent.

 From the spark arrester, you can hang the heat shield.

-The height of the heat shield can be changed by adjusting the length of chain that is supplied with it.
-This is so you can adjust the height, so the shield protects your tent when the stove pipe exits.
+You can change the height of the heat shield by adjusting the length of the supplied chain.
+This is to adjust the height, so the shield protects your tent when the stove pipe exits.

 On the Robens Kiowa tent we used the stove with, the Kiowa was so tall that we didn’t need to use the chain.